lazyjobseeker/lazyjobseeker.github.io/en/_posts/2024-05-03-pybamm-cheat-sheet-1.md

 When you see the raw code as above, you can find that this is just a custom function defined with aid of `numpy`.
 You can freely define your own and replace existing parameter function.

-Below I found some different fitted function applicable for lithium ion phosphate (LFP) cathode material, based on work of Li(2021)[^2]
+Below I found some different fitted function applicable for NCM cathode material, based on work of Li(2021)[^2]

 [^2]: [J. Li, M. Zhao, C. Dai, Z. Wang, and M. Pecht, "A Mathematical Method for Open-Circuit Potential Curve Aquisition for Lithium-Ion Batteries", *J. Electroanal.
 Chem.*, **895**, 115488 (2021).](https://dx.doi.org/10.1016/j.jelechem.2021.115488)